wp-plugins/change-font-size/readme.txt

 Change the size and style of fonts via Link.

 = No longer maintained =
 This plugin is no longer maintained.
 It is actively tested up to version 2.1.3.
-After this version include WordPress in the core a functionality to list and delete Spam-comments.

 Please visit [the official post](http://bueltge.de/wp-schift-veraendern-fontsize-und-font-plugin/140/ "Change Font/-size") for further details and the latest information on this plugin.